reubenharry/physics/docs/index.md

 The idea is to give a "map" of each subject, and cover the core ideas.

-The material should be roughly what a smart undergrad should know about physics and mathematics before grad school.
+The level of the material should be roughly what a smart undergraduate would know about physics and mathematics before grad school.

 #### Is the material standard?